renesas-rz/rzv_ai_sdk/Q10_suspicious_person_detection/README.md

     - AI-inference time for each frame and Frame Per Sec (FPS) is shown on top right corner.
     - The class confidence is also shown for each class detected on the frame.

+#### Application: Termination
+    .
+Application can be terminated by clicking the left mouse double click.
-5. For Termination: Switch from the application window to the terminal with using `Super(windows key)+Tab` and press `ENTER` key on the terminal of RZ/V2L Evaluation Board Kit.
+    .
+Alternatively, to force close the application, switch from the application window to the terminal by pressing Super(windows key)+Tab and press CTRL + C.

 ## Application: Specifications